run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 ## Run:ai Software

-=== "Connected"
-    You should receive a file: `runai-gcr-secret.yaml` from Run:ai Customer Support.
-The file provides access to the Run:ai Container registry.

-=== "Airgapped"
-    You should receive a single file `runai-<version>.tar` from Run:ai customer support

-## Run:ai Software Prerequisites

 ### Operating System

 OpenShift has specific operating system requirements that can be found in the RedHat documentation.